 And this one, a picture of ‘my mammies and daddies in my favourite colour‘.
 Both her mammy and daddy in the middle and each of our partners on the outside.
 She was three when she drew this, and I’m sure the one with the squiggly head is her dad!

 Most of my emails to Frankie consist of ‘when your kid does this I will sit back, eat popcorn and laugh!‘.
 His inbox is full of pictures of destruction with the odd milestone thrown in.
-I have the best collection of 21st photo’s, although you guys have seen a good 80% of them in fairness.
+I have the best collection of 21st photo’s.
+I know I over share on here but really you haven’t seen 90% of it.

 I absolutely LOVE emailing them their little milestones, the funny things they do and say, and all the video’s and pictures I take of them.
-Not everything they do makes a blogpost.
 It’s so simple and takes me all of a minute.
 I don’t bother filling in their baby books anymore and if I’m honest Kadie doesn’t even have one, and babog number four won’t have one either.

 Only today I inboxed Kadie to tell her she pulled herself from one side of the room to the other just to get her spiral ball that Frankie had kicked away from her.
 It was something so simple but it was an exciting, something to celebrate and I doubt if I had a book for her that I would have recorded it.

 Set your kids up an email account, it’s so much better than a milestone book, it’s free, instant, there’s no cutting photo’s up or gluing and best of all there is no limit of space.
-I’ve never looked back!
+I love it gets in every couple of months to keep the accounts active as I’ve heard some account providers shut down inactive accounts.
+It’s one of the best things very ever did to save space and keep all those precious memories in one place and I ‘ve never looked back!